-Hot cocoa occupies a unique space in our brains that exists at the intersection of indulgence and nostalgia.
-Obviously in the Coconut Cloud kitchen, we have a vision of better-for-you, non-dairy drinks – vegan creamers, lattes, and golden milks.
+Hot cocoa occupies a unique space in our brains that exist at the intersection of indulgence and nostalgia.
+Obviously, in the Coconut Cloud kitchen, we have a vision of better-for-you, non-dairy drinks – vegan creamers, lattes, and golden milks.
 But we’re human, too.
-As soon as a bit of frost hits, we crave a warm, sweet mug of hot cocoa, and – honestly – sometimes we recall the very distinct, powdery scent of grocery store instant hot chocolates like Swiss Miss and Nestle.
+As soon as the first frost hits, we crave a warm, sweet mug of hot cocoa, and – honestly – sometimes we recall the very distinct, powdery scent of grocery store instant hot chocolates like Swiss Miss and Nestle.

 The problem is that beneath that sweet, signature smell of instant hot chocolate lay some unsuspecting ingredients.
 We looked at some of the best selling instant hot cocoas on Amazon and listed the most common ingredients we found below.

 - Sugar – Makes things sweet.
 No surprise here!

 - Salt – Pro tip: Adding a pinch of salt to sweet recipes is awesome.
 It counterbalances the sweetness.

 Where’s the milk?

 This blog post is for the purpose of uncovering what’s in some of the most popular conventional hot cocoas, so we are looking at hot cocoa mixes that contain dairy.